sherrillmix/longitudinalLineages/README.md

  ![Enrichment in S gene target failure samples](exampleOut/sDropEnrichment.png)
  * vaccineEnrichment.pdf: Estimated posterior probability densities for the enrichment of variants among vaccine breakthrough samples produced by Bayesian autoregressive moving average multinomial logistic regression.
 The x-axis shows the fold enrichment/depletion in the odds of a variant (labeled above each plot) appearing in the vaccine breakthrough set relative to the proportions estimated in the surveillance population and the y-axis shows the posterior probability.
 No enrichment (fold-change of 1) is indicated by the dashed vertical line.
 Increased density to the right indicates greater likelihood of inclusion among vaccine breakthrough samples, increased density to the left indicates decreased likelihood.
 Color coding indicates the variant queried with colors as in earlier figures.
  ![Enrichment in vaccine breakthrough samples](exampleOut/vaccineEnrichment.png)
  * vaccineEnrichment.csv: Estimated fold enrichment in odds of appearing in vaccine breakthrough samples for each SARS-CoV-2 lineage.
+Each row represents a WHO grouping or SARS-CoV-2 lineage with columns giving the mean posterior estimate, lower boundary of the 95% credible interval and upper boundary of the 95% credible interval.
  * sDropEnrichment.csv: Estimated fold enrichment in odds of appearing in the spike gene target failure set for each SARS-CoV-2 lineage.
+Each row represents a SARS-CoV-2 lineage with columns giving the mean posterior estimate, lower boundary of the 95% credible interval and upper boundary of the 95% credible interval.
  * lineageProps.csv: Posterior mean estimates of the longitudinal proportions of SARS-CoV-2 lineages in the surveillance population.
+Each column represent a week of the study period (date given in header) and each row represent a SARS-CoV-2 lineage (first column gives Pangolin lineage).